 - Not completely Jossed as the game was physically destroyed by the teens, but Jumanji may come back in a different form due to the Jumanji Drums sounding after the credits but as for Zathura, it may not happen due to the original Zathura being not successful.

-- Confirmed.
-Spencer and Martha confessed their love for each other.
+- Jossed.
+Spencer and Martha confessed their love for each other, but this was a major subplot and not a token gesture.

 Played by a different actor of course, and become Younger and Hipper to fit the current setting of Jumanji.

 - Confirmed.
-The Big Bad of the movie is a mercenary named Russell Van Pelt.
+The Big Bad of the movie is an evil explorer named Russell Van Pelt.

 "You think that mosquitoes, monkeys, and lions are bad?
 That is just the beginning.
 I've seen things you've only seen in your nightmares.
 Things you can't even imagine.
 Things you can't even see.
 There are things that hunt you in the night.
 Then something screams.
 Then you hear them eating, and you hope to God you aren't dessert.
 Afraid?
 You don't know what afraid is."